isabella232/how-to-workshops/labs/remote-images/README.md

 ### S2I Strategy

-When using `type: Source` you are telling OCP to build using Source To Image (S2I).
+Use `type: Source` to tell OCP to build an image using Source To Image (S2I).
 Unlike a Docker strategy, the `from` deceleration is required to tell OCP where find the source image.
-This means both the `pullSecret` or `oc link` technique will work.
+This means both the `pullSecret` or `oc link` technique to provide credentials to the `builder` service account will work.

 This is what your YAML will look like with a `pullSecret`: